-There are lots of foods that store well for a very long time under the right conditions, however there are foods that do NOT store well for long term storage.
+There are lots of foods that store quite well for a very long time under the right conditions.
+However there are foods that do NOT store well for the long term.

-Here’s a list of a few of the foods that you should not store for ‘long term’…
+Here’s a list of some of the foods that you should not store for ‘long term’…

 Oily grains and nuts: They go rancid quickly and lose their nutrition.